-This first session of the Spring 2018 semester of the USC Law & Global Health Collaboration will focus on the impacts of the Trump Administration’s immigration policies in Los Angeles and across the globe, and concrete research and actions being taken to minimize the harms.
+This first session of the Spring 2018 semester of the USC Law & Global Health Collaboration—Jan.
+23— focused on the impacts of the Trump Administration’s immigration policies in Los Angeles and across the globe, and concrete research and actions being taken to minimize the harms.

-This event is co-hosted with the USC Immigrant Health Initiative.
+This event was co-hosted with the USC Immigrant Health Initiative